janpieterk/gemeentekaart-core/README.md

 `$  composer create-project janpieterk/gemeentekaart-core <DIRECTORYNAME> --repository='{"type":"vcs","url":"https://github.com/janpieterk/gemeentekaart-core"}' --stability=dev`

+Running the PHPUnit tests for gemeentekaart-core:

+* Run the shell script `test/run_tests.sh`.

 ## Basic usage

 To color the municipality areas of Amsterdam and Rotterdam with red and green,